uebling/Bethe-Ansatz-solver/README.md

 # Bethe-Ansatz-solver
-Code that solves the equations of the Bethe Ansatz for the Hubbard model
+Matlab-code that solves the Lieb-Wu equations of the Bethe Ansatz for the Hubbard model

 Notes for my Bethe Ansatz code: